Kingdom Spouses vs Twin Flames

 The term “twin flames” seems more honorable at first glance than it is because Satan is good at disguising things that destroy us as something positive.
 It’s this idea that if you delve deeper into your traumas, somehow, you’ll be able to overcome them and become something more, something divine.
 Yet this idea, without having God as the leading light to guide our souls, becomes another rabbit hole of codependency, trauma bonding, and entitlement to having someone else.
 This is ultimately a perversion of what God created because He desires us to be whole before we become one in matrimony with the future spouse that He has for us.

 So what exactly is a “twin flame?”
 The term “twin flames” is a philosophy popular in the new age world, and with its popularity increasing as our culture hyper-idolizes romantic relationships.
-Oftentimes, this philosophy pairs well with the belief in reincarnation, as the idea that these souls are meant to be in “every lifetime” makes this connection to seemingly transcend time and physics itself.
-It becomes a supernatural connection transcending daily connections, which is the perfect set-up for it to become an idol and become the ultimate place of healing for the person and the perceived soul they deem to be their “twin flame.”
+Oftentimes, this philosophy pairs well with the belief in reincarnation, as the idea that these souls are meant to be in “every lifetime,” which seemingly makes this connection transcend time and physics.
+A supernatural-sounding connection in a mundane and monotonous materialistic world will always sound good, but just because toilet water is available to drink when you’re thirsty doesn’t mean we have to be like a dog and drink from this tainted well.
+In an increasingly lonely world, a relationship promising to fulfill us by getting us to mesh as one, in this ecstatic and seemingly divine union, painting daily connections as the backdrop to this union, creates the perfect set-up for the person and the union itself to become an idol.
+One person can never be our everything.
+That feeling of wanting to become one with something bigger than us can only be fulfilled by the Holy Spirit.
+The danger of letting one person become the ultimate place of healing for someone else, a perceived soul they deem to be their “twin flame,” ultimately dehumanizes the person and turns them into yet another tool for becoming who they are meant to be.

 It’s as though the term “soulmate” has been put on spiritual steroids when it comes to a “twin flame” connection.
 Many people often fall into this delusion through the use of divination tools like tarot, cartomancy (cards), astrology (stars), scrying (crystal balls/mirrors), runecasting (runes), and pendulums.
 Each of these divination tools believes that a higher power, a “spirit guide” if you will, will lead them to the truth of their fate.
 Fate, unlike destiny, is an occult lie that all of our life’s events are predetermined, inevitable, and outside of our personal control.
 This passive, resigned approach to life often allows the “spirit guide,” which is really a familiar spirit, to influence that person’s life.